 A final novelty of ClightTSO, not directly related to concurrency, is that we support finite memory, in which allocation can fail and in which pointer values in the running machine-code implementation can be numerically equal to their values in the semantics.
 The latter is convenient for our correctness proofs, simplifying the simulations.
-It also means that pointer arithmetic works properly (mod 2^{32} , as in Clight but in contrast to an infinite 'flat' memory semantics) and may be helpful in the future for a semantic understanding of out-of-memory errors, or for reasoning about adjacent stack frames.
+It also means that pointer arithmetic works properly (mod 2^{32}) and may be helpful in the future for a semantic understanding of out-of-memory errors.
 The memory usage of a compiled program and its source may be radically different, as the compiler may be able to promote local variables to registers but will need extra storage for stack frames and temporaries.
 But (analogous to verifying rather than verified compilation), it would be reasonably straightforward to make the compiler emit and check, for each function, bounds on those.
 One could then reason about real space usage in terms of a source semantics annotated with these bounds.

 Without such a space-usage semantics, our correctness statement will be weaker than one might like, in that it does not constrain the behaviour of the compiler at all after the target language has run out of memory.
 This provides an easy way to write a stupid but nominally correct 'cheating' compiler: a compiler could simply (and silently) generate an impossibly large allocation at the start of a compiled program; the target semantics would immediately fail, and so the rest of the behaviour of the compiler would be unconstrained by the correctness statement.
-In contrast, the unbounded-memory semantics and correctness statement of CompCert prohibits this, but it does suffer from the related problem that a verified program compiled with a nominally correct compiler can nonetheless run out of memory and crash when actually executed.
+In contrast, the unboundedmemory semantics and correctness statement of CompCert prohibits this, but suffers from the dual problem that a verified program compiled with a nominally correct compiler can nonetheless run out of memory and crash when actually executed.